 I tell you, go download the UDisc app for scorekeeping, finding your next tee box, keeping track of friends and competition, and so much more.
 It will help you in so many ways.
 Once you get a bit better, and if if you’re competitive, the leaderboards are fun to watch.

-There’s a lot to putting, the stance, the release, the timing, the aim, and the mindset.
+There’s a lot to putting: the stance, the release, the timing, the aim, and the mindset.
 It can be overwhelming to focus on all these things at once.
-Repetition is key.
+Repetition and muscle memory is key.
+It takes time to build it, but stay dedicated and you’ll thank yourself later.
 Train your mind not to think, just feel, so that putting feels natural.
 Watch some YouTube videos for all the elements above to hone those.
 Perfect Putt 360 is also another great app that will help you challenge yourself to improve.

 Get a Basic Understanding of The Rules